cri-o/cri-o/CONTRIBUTING.md

 ## Communications

-For general questions, or discussions, please use the IRC group on `irc.freenode.net` called `cri-o` that has been setup.
+For general questions, or discussions, please use our [channel on the Kubernetes slack](https://kubernetes.slack.com/archives/crio).

 For discussions around issues/bugs and features, you can use the github [issues](https://github.com/cri-o/cri-o/issues)